Tha8t'z Gangsta

 Tha8t'z Gangsta is the sixth studio album by American rapper MC Eiht.
-It was released on May 8, 2001 via Half-Ounce Records.
-Recording sessions took place at 6 Point Productions Studio and Dedal Recordings.
-Production was handled by Binky Mack, Tha Chill, Dâm-Funk, DJ Raw Steele, Young Trey, and MC Eiht, who also served as executive producer.
-The album peaked at number 75 on the Billboard Top R&B/Hip-Hop Albums chart in the United States.
+It was released on May 8, 2001, via Half-Ounce Records.
+The recording sessions took place at 6 Point Productions Studio and Dedal Recordings.
+The album was produced by Binky Mack, tha Chill, Dâm-Funk, DJ Raw Steele, Young Trey, and MC Eiht, who also served as executive producer.
+It peaked at number 75 on the Billboard Top R&B/Hip-Hop Albums chart in the United States.